seventhback777/arcade-machine/include/about.md

 1.AboutScreen.h
-The developer contribution list page will scroll through the contribution information of developers and obtain information from the data collected by the previous statistics script
+The developer contribution list page will scroll through the contribution information of developers and obtain information from the data collected by the previous statistics script.

 2.ArcadeMachine.h
-The master control type of the entire "arcade front-end program" - organizing the startup animation, main menu, game list, option menu, button clicks, sounds and layout all together
+The master control type of the entire "arcade front-end program" - organizing the startup animation, main menu, game list, option menu, button clicks, sounds and layout all together.

 3.Audio.h
 The music player plays the main menu music by default upon startup.
-It can switch songs and adjust the volume, ensuring that games/menus have a unified music management interface
+It can switch songs and adjust the volume, ensuring that games/menus have a unified music management interface.

 4.Button.h
-The parent class of all buttons provides the basic attributes and behaviors for the buttons
+The parent class of all buttons provides the basic attributes and behaviors for the buttons.

 5.ButtonNode.h
 Button nodes are used to form a bidirectional circular linked list of a bunch of buttons.
 This enables the menu cursor to move in a loop between buttons, just like in a real arcade machine.
 You can push in one direction without going all the way, making there no sense of boundaries.

 6.cell.h
 The grid cell, as the smallest drawing unit in the machine, supports storing four types: EMPTY,BMP,SPT(Animation Sprite), and BTN.
-It also supports functions such as center alignment, how large this cell should occupy (merging other base cells), etc. A very important drawing unit
+It also supports functions such as center alignment, how large this cell should occupy (merging other base cells), etc. A very important drawing unit.

 7.ConfigData.h
 A very important header file is the "Data model manual" for each game.
 It is through this that the menu system knows which games are available and how to start them.
-Including: All metadata of each game
+Including: All metadata of each game.

 Basic information: m_id